chrisdickinson/neversaw.us/content/drafts/understanding-wasm-pt-2.md

 being subject to the particular performance, isolation, and security requirements of the web platform.

+Today, we're about halfway into the fictional future that Gary Bernhardt predicted his 2014 talk, ["The Birth and Death of JavaScript"][birth-and-death].
+In the talk, he describes using `asm.js` as the foundation of a virtual instruction set computer, one that removes the overhead of process isolation — the boundary between operating system and userland process can be dissolved, improving the performance of all programs.

+Bernhardt calls out that there were two important qualities that led to this predicted outcome: JavaScript had to be **bad** and it had to be **popular**.
+To get to a viable instruction set computer, the host language platform had to be a _bridge_ to an install base, not the _destination_ itself.
+The host had to be **popular**, installed _everywhere_.
+It had to be easy for users to get _programs_ to those installations.
+It had to be a viable host for a virtual ISA.
+At the same time, the host language had to be **bad enough** that no one would be tempted to reverse the relation between bridge and destination.

+Java, Smalltalk, and _even JavaScript_ all confused the bridge for the destination, while LLVA proposed a bridge without a preexisting destination.

 ---

-Today, we're about halfway into the fictional future that Gary Bernhardt predicted his 2014 talk, ["The Birth and Death of JavaScript"][birth-and-death].
-In the talk, he describes using `asm.js` as the foundation of a virtual instruction set computer, one that removes the overhead of process isolation -- the boundary between operating system and userland process can be dissolved.
+As a web platform technology, we know WebAssembly has the install base and distribution network.
+We know no one wants to write WebAssembly by hand.
+But how does WebAssembly stack up to LLVA's design goals for a virtual ISA?

+1. ✅ **Simple, low-level operations.** Yep, WebAssembly operates in terms of functions and mathematical operations on machines types and memory.
+2. ✅ **No execution-oriented features.** The stack is not visible from within the WebAssembly process runtime, no addressing modes are specified, compilers are free to generate whichever calling convention fits their needs.
+3. ✅ **Portability across processor designs.** WebAssembly runs anywhere all of the major browsers run: at a minimum, ARM and x86 processors are supported.
+4. ✅ **High-level information to support optimization.** Loops, branches, and function information is retained, allowing for function inlining, loop unrolling, loop-invariant-code-motion, and other optimizations.
+5. ✅ **Language independence.** Any language that targets the C abstract machine can target WebAssembly.
+Garbage collected languages are difficult to implement efficiently on top of WASM at the moment, but better support is [coming soon][a-world-to-win].
+6. ❓ **Operating system support.** Um.
+Uh.

-And you know what?
-We haven't talked at _all_ about WebAssembly's operating system interface.
+You know what?
+We haven’t talked at _all_ about WebAssembly’s operating system interface.
+And we’re not going to, at least not in this post.

 > If WASM+WASI existed in 2008, we wouldn't have needed to created Docker.
 > That's how important it is.
 Webassembly on the server is the future of